layer-3/clearsync/docs/YIP/YIP-0010-state-machine-framework.md

 ### State machine framework

-The state machine framework shall be implemented as a library that can be used by the trading and settlement protocols.
+The state machine framework shall be implemented as a library that can be used by the clearing and settlement protocols.

 #### State machine framework vocabulary